 To confirm a diagnosis of Celiac disease, your doctor will perform a blood test and possible biopsy of the small intestine.
 If Celiac is ruled out, you still could have a gluten sensitivity.
 While there is no direct cure for either case, a gluten-free diet is the best treatment and the quickest remedy to alleviate symptoms.
 However, experts warn against starting a gluten-free diet without checking with your doctor first.
 Doing so could lead to missed opportunities for nutrients or pack your diet with foods that you might be allergic to instead.

 The bad news is that wheat, barley, and rye are quite prevalent, even in healthy diets.
-The good news is that there are lots of other delicious substitutions you can readily find and stock up on for your home (like those found in our gluten-free starter kit).
+The good news is that there are lots of other delicious substitutions you can readily find and stock up on for your home.
 Many restaurants, too, offer gluten-free alternatives and full gluten-free menus.
 But, adhering to a gluten-free diet does take a bit of preparation and leg work to both start and maintain.
 Here are some tips that will make your journey easier:

 Make a list.
 Jot down the most popular foods containing gluten (see the list above), and create a second list with viable options you can eat so you can make grocery shopping less confusing.
 Some foods that are naturally gluten-free are: